Great Western Railway Power and Weight Classification: Weight restriction

 The GWR system was divided into "red", "blue", "yellow" and "uncoloured" routes, according to the maximum axle load which the Civil Engineer would permit: for example, engines of axle load greater than 16 tons were not permitted onto "yellow" or "uncoloured" routes.
 In between these were "dotted red" and "dotted blue" routes, where overweight engines were permitted subject to speed restrictions.
 In addition, there were the "hatched red" routes, where any locomotive was permitted: the 6000 (King) class were barred from all except the "hatched red" routes.
 In August 1938 a summary of the GWR routes by colour was published:

 The "hatched red" routes comprised Paddington to Bristol Temple Meads, both via Bath and via Badminton; Reading to Devonport via Newbury; Bristol Temple Meads to Taunton; and Paddington to Wolverhampton Low Level via Bicester.
 Further routes were raised to this category after Nationalisation: Wolverhampton to Chester via Shrewsbury; and Bristol to Shrewsbury via Abergavenny.

 Up to two coloured discs were painted on the cabside of GWR steam locomotives and some Western Region diesel locomotive classes, to show that the maximum axle load of the engine did not exceed a particular value, the absence of such circles meaning that no restrictions applied to the locomotive:

 As with the power classifications, locomotives loaned to the GWR in World War II were given GWR weight restriction colours.
-For example, engines of LNER Class J25, which were Route Availability 3 on that line, were placed in GWR route restriction "Yellow".
+For example, LNER Class J25 engines, which were RA3 on that line, were placed in GWR route restriction "Yellow".